thehalfspace/LogPose/README.md

 Testing example: run the `initialize_vault.py` script, then open obsidian, and create a few random notes in different subfolders.
 Then run the `update_index.py` script.
 You can keep obsidian open while running the `update_index.py` script.

 # Features to add:
-- To do list in logbook: a python script to generate and update todo list by:
-    - searching the tag #todo everywhere except for index files.
-    - adding a backlink to the note where #todo is mentioned for that tag.
-    - once project is complete, I will manually add tag #done, adjacent to #todo, the python script will search done tag and strikethrough the todo.
-Alternatively, if a completed task is back again in agenda, the script can mark it undone again.
 - (Brainstorm a better workflow for this): a python script that will archive the older todolist (e.g., todoarchive-timestamp.md), and copy the unfinished tasks into the current todolist (e.g., todoCurrent.md).

 - Right now I don't have any backup for the vault, only git version control for python.
 Come up with some vault backup strategy.